anna-gayle/sdg-py/DOCUMENTATION.md

 The `sdg-py` project is a Waste Management System built with Python and Tkinter.
 It serves as an academic project to demonstrate basic functionalities related to waste management.

-The Waste Facility Management Application, developed in Python using Tkinter, offers an interface for creating, viewing, and deleting waste facility data.
-The application features a scrollable canvas, dynamic treeviews, and image icons for actions such as adding, removing, saving, and deleting facility data.
+The Waste Facility Management Application, developed in Python using Tkinter, offers an interface for creating, editing, viewing, and deleting waste facility data.
+The application features a scrollable canvas, listboxes, and dynamic treeviews.
 Users can input essential information, including facility name, area, operating hours, address, facility type, and waste disposal methods.
 The data is stored in JSON format, providing portability and structure.
-The application's functionality encompasses new facility creation, and facility deletion.
-The code structure revolves around the WasteFacilityFrame class, with methods handling data input, saving/loading from JSON, and table updates.
-Dependencies include Python 3.x, Tkinter and Pillow.
-To run the application, execute the provided Python script.
+No third-party dependencies.
+To run the application, execute `main.py`.

 ## File Structure